Zoki91/Paws-For-Homes/README.md

 THEN I am prompted to enter infomation for a new pet WHEN I click on the Find a pet option
+THEN I am prompted to enter infomation to search a pet WHEN I search a type of pet
+THEN I am prompted with all the pets info I searched also with a enquire button.
+WHEN I click on the equire button
-THEN I am prompted to enter infomation to search a pet WHEN I click on the logout option in the navigation THEN I am signed out of the site
+THEN I am prompted with owner contact detail
+WHEN I click on the logout option in the navigation THEN I am signed out of the site
 WHEN I am idle on the site for more than a set time